Jim Kingham – Master of Ceremonies

 Jennifer was introduced to the bass at a community band in Kingston, Ontario, where she was impressed by the instrument’s beautiful low notes and versatility.
 She thanks her mother for forcing her to take violin lessons, which instilled a lifelong love of the strings.
 Jennifer’s involvement in choral music inspired her to create the non-auditioned Frontenac Women’s Chorus, who still rehearse and perform in the small towns north of Kingston.
 She earned a Bachelor of Music degree with distinction from Queen’s University.
 Since moving from Kingston in 2014, Jennifer has played bass with the Bayside Band.
 “When I moved here I didn’t have room in my car for my double bass, which I called Basie,” says Jennifer.
 “For some reason the bass I found here is female, so she’s Bella.”
 She was born in B.C. so, she adds, “It’s great to be back home, surrounded by beauty and music, with so many opportunities to listen and to perform.
 I live in Sidney so the Peninsula Singers concerts have been favorites of mine.
 The choir’s love of singing and the care for one another shine through.”

 Our “Prince of Percussion” has been playing with the singers since Christmas of 2007.
-In that time, he has created an amazing array of sounds that have added a rich background to every performance, such as thunder, the sound of a water fall, a variety of bells and the mighty chime from bell towers.
-“I love playing with the Peninsula Singers because it gives me an opportunity to branch out from the usual and create rhythm and sound that complement the chorus,” he says.
+In that time he has created an amazing array of sounds that have added a rich background to every performance, such as thunder, the sound of a water fall, a variety of bells and the mighty chime from bell towers.
+“I love playing with the Peninsula Singers because it give me an opportunity to brach out from the the usual and create rhythm and sound that compliment the chorus,” he says.
 Terry lends his expertise to several other local bands including the Sidney Concert Band, The Organics Jazz Trio, and the 16 piece Bayside Big Ban.
 In addition he is part of the music team at St. John’s United Church in North Saanich.
 In the spring of 2017 he and the Sidney Concert Band travelled to Cuba, performing in five concerts in the eastern part of the country.
 While there, Terry studied Latin Percussion and played jointly with some very fine Cuban musicians.